KVSlab/morphMan/docs/source/manipulate_branch.rst

 from the Aneurisk database.
 For the commands below we assume that there is a file `./C0002/surface/model.vtp`, relative to where you execute the command.

-When using ``morphman-branch``, there are four main settings which can be provided by the user:
+When using ``morphman-branch``, there are five main settings which can be provided by the user:

  * ``branch_number``: With branches ordered from 1 to N from upstream to downstream relative to the inlet, this number determines which branch is to be manipulated.
  * ``branch_loc``: The point on / closest to the surface, where the selected branch will be placed.
  * ``angle``: How many degrees the manipulated branch will be rotated around the new surface normal vector.
  * ``remove_branch``: Either `True` or `False`, determining whether or not to remove the selected branch.
+ * ``translation_method``: Flag which determines which method of translation to use.
+If `no_translation` is selected, the algorithm will only perform rotation.

 Shown in Figure 2 is the result of moving the opthalmic artery of the vascular model to another part of the surface.